 The SUNY Plattsburgh Extension Site at Hudson Valley offers a bachelor's degree in Criminal Justice.
 As a degree-completion program, students must enter the program with certain prerequisites completed.
 Read more about the Hudson Valley Extension Site Program in Criminal Justice.

 Students who wish to enroll in the Educational Opportunity Program (EOP) are required to submit the EOP Transfer Verification Form (PDF file size 48KB). in addition to the other documentation required for general transfer admission.
 Please note: space in the EOP Program is limited and is generally reserved for students who were previously enrolled in an EOP, HEOP, SEEK, or College Discovery Program.

-SUNY Plattsburgh’s Online BS in Nursing is designed for Registered Nurses who have completed an associate’s degree or diploma program in nursing.
-Learn more about admission to the RN-to-BS Online Nursing Program.
+SUNY Plattsburgh’s RN-to-BS in Nursing is designed for Registered Nurses who have completed an associate’s degree or diploma program in nursing.
+You can apply to study fully online, or you can apply for the program available onsite at SUNY Plattsburgh's Queensbury Campus.
+Learn more about admission to the RN-to-BS Nursing Programs.